 - To serve as an inspiration for others so that they can also achieve the financial freedom that you currently enjoy

-Think about your financial status and investment portfolio and see where you are right now in these five stages.
+Think about your status and investment portfolio and see where you are right now in these five financial life stages.
 Are you “on schedule”?
 Or late?
 Or perhaps ahead of your time?

-However, remember that where you are right now isn’t as important as your movement towards advancing to the next stage.
-Keep the momentum and see you at the finish line.
+However, remember that where you are right now isn’t as important as moving towards advancing to the next stage.
+Keep the momentum, go forward, and see you at the finish line.